snac-cooperative/snac_eac_cpf_utils/readme.md

     Java HotSpot(TM) 64-Bit Server VM (build 20.12-b01-434, mixed mode)

 The included script saxon.sh expects Saxon to be in $HOME/bin/saxon9he.jar.
-For example /Users/mst3k/bin/saxon9he.jar.
-If you are installing saxons9he.jar, please put it in ~/bin, otherwise you must edit saxon.sh to reflect the correct location.
+For example on MacOS /Users/mst3k/bin/saxon9he.jar or for Linux /home/mst3k/bin/saxon9he.jar.
+When you install saxons9he.jar, please put it in ~/bin, otherwise you must edit saxon.sh to reflect the correct location.

 After download, these will be typical commands: